Storyhunter

-Glimmer, formerly known as Storyhunter, is the all-in-one creator management platform helping companies manage their creative freelancer workforce.
-The company is also a marketplace for video production services that matches brands and media companies with content creators using algorithms.
-Members can use the service to hire, manage, and pay freelance video producers globally.
+Glimmer, formerly known as Storyhunter, is a creator management platform and global freelance marketplace for video production services.
+The platform matches brands and media companies with content creators algorithmically, and is used to hire, manage, message, and pay freelance video producers.

 Overview

 Glimmer was founded in 2012 by Jaron Gilinsky in Brooklyn, New York.
 Alex Ragir joined him as co-founder that same year.
 Glimmer has raised more than $4.2m in venture financing from investors.

-Glimmer has grown from an independent network of video journalists to a technology platform serving Fortune 500 brands, media companies, and freelance content professionals worldwide.

-In 2015, Glimmer launched unified video production marketplace and creator management platform, which today powers original video and media production globally.
-Glimmer's Creator Management Platform organizes creator teams, messaging, project management, online contracts, and global payments in one central dashboard for the world's leading media companies and brands.
+In 2015, Glimmer launched a unified video production marketplace and creator management platform.

-In 2017, Glimmer and UNESCO launched a campaign "We Are the Media" at UNESCO's World Press Freedom Day conference in Jakarta, Indonesia.
+In 2017, Glimmer and UNESCO launched the "We Are the Media" campaign at UNESCO's World Press Freedom Day conference in Jakarta, Indonesia.

 Partnerships

-Glimmer has media partnerships with Yahoo and AOL Glimmer works with CNN, Time, National Geographic, Group 9 Media, the Weather Channel, Instagram, Bill and Melinda Gates Foundation and Airbnb.
+Glimmer has media partnerships with Yahoo and AOL.
+The platform has worked with CNN, Time, National Geographic, Group 9 Media, the Weather Channel, Instagram, the Gates Foundation, and Airbnb.